anastasia-bogdanova/Flights-On-Lite/README.md

 4. Select return date by clicking on the following calendar icon.
 5. Enter number of adults or use arrows.
 6. Click on the search button.
+7. See a list of direct flights returned sorted from low to high price.

 ### Run Locally
 0. Clone the project repository: git clone https://link-to-project